Digital Brands Group Inc. (DBGI) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -48.77% gain in the last 1 month and extending the period to 3 months gives it a -68.85%, and is -37.08% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 40.94% over the week and 33.96% over the month.
+The stock witnessed a -22.52% gain in the last 1 month and extending the period to 3 months gives it a -69.00%, and is 6.40% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 21.80% over the week and 28.45% over the month.

 The EPS is expected to shrink by -311.60% this year.